DragonStorm25/portfolio/docs/projects/alife.md

 ### Particles

-ALife currently has both neutral and charged particles.
+ALife currently has both neutral and charged particles, both with a position, velocity, and mass.

 It will also have bonding behavior between various atomic particles, resulting in molecules formed of these atoms.
+This behavior will be similar to how real life atoms bond, but with much simpler physics to reduce the computational complexity that would result from doing quantum mechanics.

 ### Physics